vinayswamik/wisq/README.md

 cd src/wisq
    ```

-To extend or modify the circuit optimization (GUOQ/QUESO) component of wisq, you will need to clone the [GUOQ repository](https://github.com/qqq-wisc/guoq), make your changes, build, and copy the new JAR to `lib`.
-The Python component of GUOQ can be directly modified here in `src/wisq/resynth.py`.
+To extend or modify the circuit optimization (GUOQ [1]/QUESO [3]) component of wisq, you will need to clone the [GUOQ repository](https://github.com/qqq-wisc/guoq), make your changes, build, and copy the new JAR to ``lib``.
+The Python component of GUOQ can be directly modified here in ``src/wisq/resynth.py``.
 For example, the circuit optimization phase of wisq can be extended to handle new gate sets in this manner.

 # Usage